GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

    The disease that made her unclean was shameful enough, but it is likely that she had kept her condition a secret.

-   - a.
-Had people known about her condition, they wouldn’t have allowed her to come near them, let alone touch them.
+   - Had people known about her condition, they wouldn’t have allowed her to come near them, let alone touch them.

-   - b.
-However, by coming in contact with an unassuming crowd and by touching the cloak of Jesus, she made all of them, including Jesus, unclean until that evening.
+   - However, by coming in contact with an unassuming crowd and by touching the cloak of Jesus, she made all of them, including Jesus, unclean until that evening.
 For that, they would have had to “wash their clothes and bathe with water” (Lev.
 15:27).

-   - c.
-But so desperate was this woman that evidently she didn’t care!
+   - But so desperate was this woman that evidently she didn’t care!

      Had someone knew what she was up to, she would have been told,